spock74/MinhaCidade/README.md

 # Work in progress

-Initial state rect native project for take photo and process it based on location of the user
+Initial state react native project for take photos and process them based on geo location of the user

-Vastly based on react [native course](https://www.udemy.com/course/react-native-the-practical-guide/) by **Maximilian Schwarzmüller**
+Vastly based on [react native course](https://www.udemy.com/course/react-native-the-practical-guide/) by **Maximilian Schwarzmüller**